Pallavi-Pandey/TODO_App/README.md

-# Django MongoDB Todo App
+# Django Todo App

-This is a simple CRUD (Create, Read, Update, Delete) Todo web application built using Django, MongoDB, and Bootstrap.
+This is a simple CRUD (Create, Read, Update, Delete) Todo web application built using Django, SQLite3, and Bootstrap.
 It allows users to create, manage, and complete their daily tasks.

 ## Features